pavelsolis/Git-GitHub-Primer/README.md

 ## A Branching Model for Research <a name="branching-model"></a>
-This section implements the following [git-flow branching model](https://nvie.com/posts/a-successful-git-branching-model/) of Vincent Driessen for a research project.
+This section adapts the following [git-flow branching model](https://nvie.com/posts/a-successful-git-branching-model/) of Vincent Driessen to a research project.
 ```bash
 $ git checkout -b <branchname> <parent>	# Create a branch <branchname> off the <parent> branch and switch to it